Matze99/simulations-youtube/housing-rent-simulation/README.md

   - Listed price
   - Landlord quality score

+## Desired Outcome

+For each scenario, the simulation should determine the average rank assinged by the renter to the property in relation to the rank of the property.

+The

 ## Simulation Scenarios

 The simulation runs through four different scenarios where renters have varying